How to become a project manager (and why it’s a great career)

 Knowing which skills are important enables you to fill the right gaps and become more valuable to employers.
 With that in mind, here are eight skills you’ll need to develop.

-• Leadership.
-As a project manager, your team will look to you for guidance.
-You’ll need to be a strong decision-maker with the confidence to direct staff and make strategic changes, even when not everyone agrees.
+You’ll need to be a strong decision-maker with the confidence to direct staff and make strategic changes

-• Accountability.
-Project managers must manage expectations from people above (e.g. stakeholders, directors and clients) and below (team members) their command.
-That means taking responsibility for all aspects of the project work, including failures.
+Project managers must manage expectations from stakeholders, directors, clients and team members and take responsibility for all aspects of the project work.

-• Problem-solving.
-You will often face problems as a project manager as speed bumps are inevitable.
-Your ability to evaluate options calmly and move forward can be the difference between achieving your main objective and wasting resources.
+Your ability to evaluate options calmly and apply problem-solving strategies can be the difference between achieving your main objective and wasting resources.

 Get started on your new career journey today by following the five steps below.